Azure SQL Database Transact-SQL differences

 Transact-SQL syntax partially supported in SQL Database

-SQL Database supports some but not all the arguments that exist in the corresponding SQL Server 2016 Transact-SQL statements.
+SQL Database supports some but not all the arguments that exist in the corresponding SQL Server 2016 Transact-SQL statements for managing databases and logins.
 For example, the

-CREATE PROCEDURE are not available.
-Describing the full syntax here would be confusing and redundant.
+CREATE DATABASE statement is available in Azure SQL Database, and not all the options supported in SQL Server are supported in Azure SQL Database, and vice versa.
 Refer to the linked syntax topics for details about the supported areas of each statement.

 Transact-SQL syntax not supported in SQL Database